 MBP covers many common major issues, such as transmission work, with zero deductible on all plans.

-When Kelsi financed her 2006 Dodge, she added MBP.
-Thankfully, MBP covered the transmission, fuel lines, A/C compressor, U-Joints and wheel bearings repairs she needed within the first eight months of owning the car.
-Her MBP coverage saved her $5,933!
+When Kelsi financed her vehicle through OCCU, she added MBP.
+Her coverage saved her nearly $6,000 when she needed repairs to the transmission, fuel lines, A/C compressor, U-Joints and wheel bearings within the first eight months of owning the car.

-Gerold purchased his 2012 Ford, and within six months he found himself in need of repairs.
-Thanks to MBP, the turbo replacement was covered at no cost to him, saving him $3,130.
-Gerold can rest easy knowing his vehicle is still eligible for another $40,000 worth of repairs.
+Gerold needed repairs within six months of purchasing his truck.
+Thanks to MBP, a turbo replacement was covered at no cost to him, saving him $3,130.
+And, he can rest easy knowing his vehicle is still eligible for another $25,000 worth of repairs.

-Two years after Kyle bought his 2003 Ford, he added MBP to his truck.
-Several months later, MBP saved Kyle nearly $2,500 when he needed to take his truck in for transmission repair!
+Kyle added MBP to his truck two years after purchasing it.
+Several months later, MBP saved him nearly $2,500 when he needed to take it in for a transmission repair.

 Select a payment option that works